notour/ClubManager/README.md

-# WPhoenix
+# ClubManager
-Wordpres plugin to improve the phoenix inline hockey club management
+Wordpress plugin to help club to managed theire members and events